 You’ll find loads of different styles of pork ribs in every country, with many cross-overs, and many pork ribs recipes that have their roots in Chinese cuisine.

 Ingredients such as soy sauce, hoisin sauce, Chinese vinegars, and Chinese five-spice are giveaways.
 Cambodia’s home-grown ribs are marinated in a Khmer kroeung, herb and spice paste.

 So what makes these ‘Cambodian-style’?
 For us, it’s the star anise and the palm sugar, and the simplicity of the ribs.
 Cambodian palm sugar that comes from just down the road in a village called Preah Dak or Pradak on the other side of Angkor Wat and the Angkor temples.
 The village is famous for its palm sugar and its fresh fermented rice noodles.

-While star anise is native to China and grown right across Southeast Asia, it is a key ingredient of Cambodian cuisine (particularly Chinese-Cambodian cuisine), which is distinguished by its fragrances – like a lot of Southeast Asian cuisines, particularly the neighbouring cuisines of Vietnam, Thailand, Laos, and Myanmar.
+While star anise is native to China and grown right across Southeast Asia, it is also indigenous to Cambodia and a key ingredient of Cambodian cuisine, which is distinguished by its fragrances – like a lot of Southeast Asian cuisines, particularly the neighbouring cuisines of Vietnam, Thailand, Laos, and Myanmar.